 D&E Foundry products was the original production line that grew out of the foundry consulting business started in Easton Pennsylvania in 1978.
 Wendell Dickmeyer and Tom Eberhardt, the “D” and “E” principals of the division, brought extensive foundry operating experience to their consulting practice.
 In 1982, they realized their D&E clients needed a better way to make ductile iron.
 Thus the “Tight Cover” ductile iron treatment ladle was developed specifically to meet their needs.

-D&E Foundry Ladles, now part of TeeMark Corporation, remains a global leader in the design/build process for a full line of 600-24,000 pound ladles, with special emphasis and expertise in ductile iron treatment and custom applications.
+D&E Foundry Ladles, now part of TeeMark Manufacturing, remains a global leader in the design/build process for a full line of ladles, with special emphasis and expertise in ductile iron treatment and custom applications.

-TeeMark Corp. is a proud member of the following professional organizations within the hazardous waste disposal, recycling and industrial foundry industries:
+TeeMark Manufacturing Inc. is a proud member of the following professional organizations within the hazardous waste disposal, recycling and industrial foundry industries: